G{\aa}rding Polynomials: From stable polynomials to Gårding polynomials

 We denote $\GS$, $\GS^{d}$ the set of all \gar{} polynomials, the set of all degree $\leq d$ \gar{} polynomials respectively. \end{defn}

-By convention, for $f\in\GS$, $\C_{f}=\R^{n}$ if and only if $f\equiv c\geq0.$ Also, $\GS^{1}$ consists of multi-linear functions with nonnegative coefficients.
-In particular, $\GS_{n}^{1}=\S_{n}^{1}.$ \begin{rem} Observe that for any $g = \mu^{*}(f) \in \GS$, with $f \in \G$ and $\mu \in \A_{++}$, the associated component satisfies $\C_{g} = \mu^{-1}(\C_{f}) \neq \emptyset$, and it passes PRT by Remark \ref{rem:pullback} The existence of such a component constitutes the fundamental geometric condition underlying the G{\aa}rding property.
+By convention, for $f\in\GS$, $\C_{f}=\R^{n}$ if and only if $f\equiv c\geq0.$ The zero polynomial is included.
+Also, $\GS^{1}$ consists of affine-inear functions with nonnegative coefficients.
+In particular, $\GS_{n}^{1}=\S_{n}^{1}.$ Many of the structural consequences of this definition, including closure properties and recursive characterizations, will be developed in subsequent sections. \begin{rem} Observe that for any $g = \mu^{*}(f) \in \GS$, with $f \in \G$ and $\mu \in \A_{++}$, the associated component satisfies $\C_{g} = \mu^{-1}(\C_{f}) \neq \emptyset$, and it passes PRT by Remark \ref{rem:pullback} The existence of such a component constitutes the fundamental geometric condition underlying the G{\aa}rding property.
 In the multi-affine setting, this condition is also sufficient.
 However, by itself, it is too weak to guarantee that general G{\aa}rding polynomials are closed under important algebraic operations, such as polarization. \end{rem}